mathjax/MathJax-docs/web/typeset.rst

 MathJax has a large number of optional features, and not all of them are included when you load MathJax into a web page.
-If one of those features is needed by your code, MathJax will suspecd its operations and attempt to load the needed extension for that feature.
+If one of those features is needed by your code, MathJax will suspend its operations and attempt to load the needed extension for that feature.
 Because this process is asynchronous, MathJax must give up the CPU, wait for the needed file to load, and restart the typesetting after it has